 II.
-We were asked to deal with the issue of decommissioning.
+In paragraph five of the Communique were asked to provide an independent assessment of the decommissioning issue.
 It is a serious problem.
 But it is also a symptom of a larger problem that may be described in a word: Trust.
 Or, more precisely, the lack of trust.